Investigations for diagnosing cause of infertility

 Prolactin function

-effect the growth & quality of oocyte and impair the possibility of pregnancy
+effect the growth & quality of oocyte and impair the

 DAY 2 OF CYCLE ON FASTING